 The film looks at Dutch politics and conflicts with England in the mid-17th century by focusing on the life of Michiel de Ruyter, one of the Netherlands’ greatest naval leaders.
 In the 17th century the Dutch were one of the great naval and commercial powers of Europe, because their wide maritime commerce network made them far wealthier and more powerful than their small size would suggest.
 This tended to bring them into conflict another of the major naval and commercial powers of the era, Great Britain.

 17th century Dutch politics revolved around the nature of their state.
-In 1588, after the Dutch rebelled against Spanish rule, they declared themselves a republic.
+In 1588, after the Dutch rebelled against Spanish rule and started the Eighty Years’ War, they declared themselves a republic.
 Their rebellion was couched in terms of defending their medieval rights, so they needed to adapt medieval political concepts to their new situation.
 Each of the seven rebellious provinces was given the right to elect a Stadhouder, or Steward, to administer it, and over the course of the next half-century, there was a tendency for one man to receive the stadhouder-ship of several provinces.
 In the 1640s, William II of Orange was stadhouder for five of the seven provinces.
 In 1648, the Dutch secured a final peace with Spain that acknowledged Dutch independence, but afterward William alienated many Catholics in the country by trying to impose the strict Dutch Calvinist Church on them and by refusing to disband the large army he had maintained.